 Uganda is one of the safest countries in Africa, and Kampala is one of its safest Capitals.
 However, it will be prudent to be wise, especially regarding money handling.

 A night out on the town in Kampala is best done with a Ugandan at your side.

 The idea of African hospitality is far beyond offering you a refreshing drink.
 It means that you are part of the community, the family, and while here, we are responsible for you.
-That is, how we, as a tour operator, treat our Clients.
+That is how we, as a tour operator, treat our clients.